 Flaw #1 – Lack of internal organization

 While simplicity is good, it would be nice to have a few more nooks and crannies or your personal items.
-Many of Osprey’s competitors have adapted internal organization into their design, and a few extra zips and pockets would really help with organization.
+Many of Osprey’s competitors have adapted internal organization into their design, and a few extra zips and pockets would really help with organization in the Farpoint 40.

 The way to combat this is by purchasing your own packing cubes… or if you are like me, just use plastic bags for clothes and zip locks for smaller items.

 But I do accept that for someone looking for a bit more modern-travel-flash…. this bag may not have enough compartmentalization options.